Mary White Ovington: Biography

-The NAACP was criticized by some members of the African American community.
+The NAACP was criticized by some members of the African-American community.
 Members of the organization were physically attacked by white racists.
-John R. Shillady, executive secretary of the NAACP, was badly beaten up when he visited Austin, Texas in 1919.
+John R. Shillady, executive secretary of the NAACP, was badly beaten up when he visited Austin, Texas, in 1919.

 Ovington wrote several books and articles, including a study of black Manhattan, Half a Man (1911); Status of the Negro in the United States (1913); Socialism and the Feminist Movement (1914); an anthology for black children, The Upward Path (1919); biographical sketches of prominent African Americans, Portraits in Color (1927); an autobiography, Reminiscences (1932); and a history of the NAACP, The Walls Came Tumbling Down (1947).

-Ovington retired as a board member of the NAACP in 1947, ending 38 years of service with the organization.
-She died on July 15, 1951.
+Final years and death

-Mary White Ovington I.S.30 Middle School in Brooklyn was named in her honor.
-She is one of the persons named on The Extra Mile—Points of Light Volunteer Pathway National Memorial in Washington, D.C.
-In 2009 she was depicted on a United States postage stamp with Mary Church Terrell.
+In 1947, Ovington was forced to resign from the NAACP due to poor health, ending 38 years of service with the organization.
+In her eighties, she spent her final years with her sister in Massachusetts and died on July 15, 1951, in Newton Highlands, at the age of 86.
+Ovington also wrote novels and children's books, including Hazel (1913), which told the story of a young Boston Black girl spending a winter in Alabama at the turn of the century.

-Final years
+Legacy

-Mary White Ovington was forced to resign from the NAACP due to poor health.
-In her eighties, Ovington spent her final years with her sister in Massachusetts and in 1951 died in Newton Highlands, Massachusetts, at the age of 86.
-Ovington also wrote novels and children's books, including Hazel, which told the story of a young Boston Black girl spending a winter in Alabama at the turn of the century.
+Mary White Ovington Middle School (Intermediate School 30) in Brooklyn was named in her honor.
+Ovington is one of the persons named on The Extra Mile—Points of Light Volunteer Pathway National Memorial in Washington, D.C.
+In 2009, she was depicted on a United States postage stamp with Mary Church Terrell.